chandrakalakakarla/expenses-tracker-mern/README.md

 	1.clone this project using git clone https://github.com/chandrakalakakarla/expenses-tracker-mern.git

 	2.open any code editor and open the folder where you have extracted this repository.

+ 	3.Create mongodb atlas account and create database with name EXPENSETRACKER

-	3.open the terminal  and follow the commands
+	4.open the terminal  and follow the commands

   		>cd server

-  >npm init ("install all depenndencies"
+  		>npm init ("install all depenndencies")

   		>toucn .env

  		 >set PORT=5000 or any other port

-  >set MONGO_URI="mongo credentials from atlas"
+  		>set MONGO_URI="mongo credentials from atlas "/EXPENSETRACKER

   		>npm start

-4.open another terminal and follow the commands
+	5.open another terminal and follow the commands

   		>cd app

   		>npm init

  	        >npm start

 # Getting Started with Create React App